-Forms Used to Review and Revise a Buying Structure
+7.3.2 Forms Used to Review and Revise a Buying Structure

-Form Name FormID Navigation Usage Buying Structure Browse W450150A Pricing Inquiries (G423113), Buying Structure Browse Select Top from the Form menu to review the root address of the buying structure.
-You can view the children of the root, or parent, address by expanding the folder in the Address Name column.
-Review and edit the related address and any children that belong to the address in the buying structure.
+Form Name Form ID Navigation Usage Buying Structure Browse W450150A Pricing Inquiries (G423113), Buying Structure Browse Review and edit related address a any children that Form menu to review belong to the address in the buying structure.
 Pricing Rules Browse W450150C Select a record on the Buying Structure Browse form, and select Price Rules from the Row menu.
 Review and edit price adjustments that apply to a customer, whether they be direct price adjustments or from price adjustment schedules.
 You can also access the forms that are necessary to revise adjustment detail information from this form.

-Reviewing and Revising Buying Structures
+7.3.3 Reviewing and Revising Buying Structures